Palestinian teen wounds 2, day after 7 killed in Jerusalem

 The Israeli army said it had deployed another battalion to the West Bank on Saturday, adding hundreds more troops to a presence already on heightened alert in the occupied territory.

-Prime Minister Benjamin said he would convene his Security Cabinet on Saturday night, after the end of the sabbath, to discuss a further response to the attack near the synagogue.
-Security forces launched a crackdown early Saturday, fanning out into the neighborhood of the 21-year-old Palestinian gunman, who was shot and killed at the scene.
+Prime Minister Benjamin said he would convene his Security Cabinet later Saturday, after the end of the Sabbath, to discuss a further response to the attack near the synagogue.
+Security forces launched a crackdown earlier in the day, fanning out into the neighborhood of the 21-year-old Palestinian gunman, who was shot and killed at the scene.
 Police arrested 42 of his family members and neighbors for questioning in the At-Tur neighborhood in east Jerusalem.

 Although calm had appeared to take hold after the limited exchange of fire between Israel and Gaza militants, tensions were running high in Jerusalem and the West Bank.

-Thursday's raid, deadliest single incursion in the West Bank since 2002, followed a particularly bloody month that saw at least 30 Palestinians — militants and civilians — killed in in confrontations with Israelis in the West Bank, according to a tally by The Associated Press.
+Thursday's raid, deadliest single incursion in the West Bank since 2002, followed a particularly bloody month that saw at least 30 Palestinians — militants and civilians — killed in in confrontations with Israelis in the West Bank, according to a tally by the AP.

 Israel says most of the dead were militants.
 But youths protesting the incursions and others not involved in the confrontations also have been killed.

-Israel says its raids are meant to dismantle militant networks and thwart attacks.
-The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
+The Israeli military contends its raids are meant to dismantle militant networks and thwart attacks.
+But Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians demand east Jerusalem as the capital of a future independent state, and much of the world considers it illegally occupied.
 Israel claims as its united, sovereign capital.

-Home to archaeological ruins and shrines of all three major monotheistic religions, the contested capital been the centerpiece of spiking tensions between Israelis and Palestinians for years.
+Home to the shrines of all three major monotheistic religions, the contested capital been the centerpiece of spiking tensions between Israelis and Palestinians for years.

-Although their standard of living is generally better than in the West Bank and Gaza, Palestinian residents of Jerusalem receive a fraction of the services that Jewish residents do.
-They complain of home demolitions and the near impossibility of obtaining Israeli building permits.
+Although their standard of living is generally better than in the West Bank and Gaza, Palestinian residents of the city receive a fraction of the services that Jewish residents do.
+They also complain of home demolitions and the near impossibility of obtaining Israeli building permits.

 Credit: Mahmoud Illean